SENC/AINavigator/README.md

 2 - turn left.
 3 - turn right.

-The task is episodic, and in order to solve the environment, the  agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, the trained agent must get an average score of +13 over 100 consecutive episodes.

+Source Code & Report

+1. The Navigation.ipynb
+    file with fully functional code displaying output to give you an overall program flow start with Unity Environment till Trained agent average score plot
+2. Report.pdf :
+    project report in details covering DeepQ and Agent and Model details
+3. NetworkWeight.pt
+    A file with the saved model weights of the successful agent, can be named something like model.pt.